rclone/rclone/docs/content/docs.md

 in cases where your files change due to encryption.
 However, it cannot correct partial transfers in case a transfer was interrupted.

+When performing a `move`/`moveto` command, this flag will leave skipped files in the source location unchanged when a file with the same name exists on the destination.

 ### --ignore-size ###

 Normally rclone will look at modification time and size of files to